 If you’re not on vacation this winter, you’re probably cooped up inside, surfing the web.
 Likewise, potential customers are actively searching for information or new interests.
 This is your opportunity to bring in new customers, especially if your offerings can be categorized (even loosely) as “lifestyle solutions.”
 People are trying to make changes in their lives at this time.
 Your business could very well fulfill one of their new goals.

 If you haven’t optimized your business’s website for mobile use, there’s no better time than now to get started.
 Without a mobile-friendly website, you won’t be seen on Google searches from mobile devices.
-It’s entirely possible that your website might need a new design altogether.
-If you plan on using email marketing to stay in touch with customers over the summer, they probably aren’t going to be opening their inboxes from a desktop since it’s so nice outside.
+Your website might need a new design altogether.
+If you plan on using email marketing to stay in touch with customers over the summer, they probably aren’t going to be opening their inboxes from a desktop since it’s so lovely outside.

 Seasonality: Widen Your Customer Base